-- a) Simplified Approach as set out in Article 92 of these Rules where the capital market institution: - 1) Has exposures solely to the purchased options in its trading book; and/or - 2) Writes options and all its written options are perfectly hedged by perfectly matched long positions in its trading book; or - b) Delta Plus Approach in accordance with the standards issued by the Basel Committee on Banking Supervision where the capital market institution also writes options and such option positions are not perfectly hedged.
+- a) Simplified Approach as set out in Article (91) of these Rules where the capital market institution: - 1) Has exposures solely to the purchased options in its trading book; and/or - 2) Writes options and all its written options are perfectly hedged by perfectly matched long positions in its trading book; or b) Delta Plus Approach in accordance with the standards issued by the Basel Committee on Banking Supervision, where the capital market institution also writes options, and such option positions are not fully hedged.

-Article 92: Simplified Approach
+Article 91: Simplified Approach

-- a) Under the Simplified Approach, the capital market institution must calculate the capital requirements on the purchased option positions by applying the general risk charges and specific risk charge as set out in paragraph (b) of this Article.
-The calculated capital requirements are then added to the relevant category of market risk i.e. interest rate risks, equity price risks, foreign exchange risks or commodities risks. - b) The capital requirements for the exposures to the options under the Simplified Approach are set out in Table 18 below:
+- a) Under the Simplified Approach, the capital market institution must calculate the capital requirements on the purchased option positions by applying the general risk charges and specific risk charge as set out in Paragraph (b) of this Article.
+The calculated capital requirements are then added to the relevant category of market risk, i.e. interest rate risks, equity price risks, foreign exchange risks, or commodities risks. - b) The capital requirements for the exposures to the options under the Simplified Approach are set out in Table (18) below:

-Options positions Capital requirement Long call; or Long put.
-The lesser of: a) Market value of the underlying security multiplied by the sum of specific and general market risk charge for the underlying security; or b) Market value of the option (or book value for option on certain foreign exchange or commodity positions).
-For item (a) above, the risk charges for options on foreign exchange and commodity will be (8%) and (15%) Combination of long underlying security and long in-the-money put; or exchange and commodity will be (8%) and (15%) respectively.
-The market value of the underlying security multiplied by the sum of specific and general market risk charge for the underlying security; less the market value of the option (or book value for option on certain foreign exchange or commodity) that is in the money, bounded at zero.
-Combination of short underlying security and long in-the-money call.
+Options positions Capital requirement Long call or Long put.
+The lesser of: a) The market value of the underlying security multiplied by the sum of specific and general market risk charges for the underlying security; or b) The market value of the option (or book value for the option on specific foreign exchange or commodity positions).
+For item (a) above, the risk charges for options on foreign exchange and commodity will be 8% and 15% respectively.
+Combination of the long underlying security and long in-the-money put; Or combination of the short underlying security and long in-the-money call.
+The market value of the underlying security multiplied by the sum of specific and general market risk charges for the underlying security, less the market value of the option (or book value for an option on specific foreign exchange or commodity) that is in the money, bounded at zero.